aacerbo/MPPT/README.md

 # MPPT-EPICS
-An 'EPICS' IOC that provides modbus communication with the EPEVER Solar Charge Controller.
+An `EPICS` IOC that provides modbus communication with the EPEVER Solar Charge Controller.
 Readback of modbus accessible registries is provided by Channel Access.